This year the Barbican centre ran an exhibition; ‘The Japanese House: Architecture and Life after 1945’.

 These are followed further on with a couple of nice prints of a house designed by Kiyoshi Seike.
 In post-war Japan there was a preference for western-style housing, however, Seike was designing modern modular homes using traditional Japanese design theory.

 The exhibition featured a number of interesting books that go into detail about the different traditional styles in Japan.

 A quick web search of Japanese architecture will show the huge volume and variety of styles of these houses.
-I think the exhibition could have included more variety of the modern houses, however I think the focus was more on the post war evolution.
+I think the exhibition could have included more variety of modern houses, however, I think the focus was more on the post-war evolution.

 There was one stunning print of Junzo Yoshimura’s mountain lodge.

 And there is Kazunari Sakamoto’s ‘closed box’ house, where the focus is on efficient use of space.
 At the time I could imagine this felt ground breaking and exciting, however I personally found the concrete narrow rooms to look too cold.